Sgt. Anthony Patrick Muhlstadt Foundation

 Annual Leadership Scholarships - 2 week leadership course at a Leadership Military Camp

-ASIST (Applied Suicide Intervention Skills Training) trained service members and military supporters.
+ASIST (Applied Suicide Intervention Skills Training) trained 88 service members and 15 civilians.

 SGT.
 ANTHONY PATRICK MUHLSTADT